nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/2-StorageSnapshotsForSqlServer.md

             <img src=../graphics/m2/2.3.8.png width="75%" height="75%" >

-        - Finally, **right click on Databases** in Object Explorer, click **Refresh** to see the newly attached database in the list.
+        - Finally, **right-click on Databases** in Object Explorer and click **Refresh** to see the newly attached database in the list.

             <img src=../graphics/m2/2.3.9.png width="40%" height="40%" >

-This this demo, you copied, nearly instantaneosuly a 10GB database between two instances of SQL Server.
+In this demo, you copied, nearly instantaneously, a 10GB database between two instances of SQL Server.
 This snapshot does not take up any additional space in the array.

 **Explain why